Advanced-Computer-Lab-2022/KIMOS/README.md

 | `password`      | `string` | **Required**. the new password |

-### POST sends a passwrod reset link to the user's email
+### POST sends a password reset link to the user's email
 ```http
   POST /users/passwordResetEmail
 ```